ClusterHQ/flocker/docs/releasenotes/index.rst

   See :ref:`flocker-deploy-authentication`.
 * The agent configuration file allows specification of a CA certificate for OpenStack HTTPS verification.
   See :ref:`openstack-dataset-backend`.
+* Flocker can now start containers using images from private Docker registries.
+* On Centos 7, installing or upgrading the ``clusterhq-flocker-node`` package now reloads the ``rsyslog`` service to ensure that Flocker logging policy takes immediate effect.

 v1.0.3
 ======